mschreie/hpe_oneview_ansible_workshop/exercises/prepare_bastion_host.md

 change into the directoy the cloning created and run the playbook by asking for the root password of the basiton host

-On th host itself we assure the following (via the playbook):
+On the host itself we assure the following (via the playbook):

+'''
 # yum install -y httpd
 # systemctl enable httpd
 # systemctl start httpd